NTIG-Uppsala/Delikat-Flora/_dev_info/coding_standards.md

 - All code is written in English
 - All file names are written in snake_case
 - Variable and class names are written in camelCase
-- Fonts are excluded from the encoding standard
+- Fonts are excluded from the coding standard